truenas/documentation/content/Solutions/RemoteAccess.md

 Once the installation completes and you see the App status as "Running" you can navigate back to your [ZeroTier Networks](https://my.zerotier.com/networks) list, click your network and you will see your TrueNAS system waiting for approval.

-Click to authorize TrueNAS and you will have successfully finished joined your TruenAS system to a ZeroTier network.
+Click to authorize TrueNAS and you will have successfully finished joined your TrueNAS system to a ZeroTier network.

 Using the `Addresses` listed for TrueNAS, you can now reach your TrueNAS host, including Shares, Apps and other services from your other [ZeroTier clients](https://www.zerotier.com/download/) anywhere in the world.